Nexmo/nexmo-developer/_tutorials_tabbed_content/client-sdk/get-started/in-app-voice/in-app-calling-ios/login/swift.md

 menu_weight: 1
 ---

-Open `AppToAppCallViewController.swift`.
-Explore the setup methods that were written for you on `viewDidLoad`.
+Inside `AppToAppCallViewController`, explore the setup methods that were written for you on `viewDidLoad`.

 Now locate the following line `//MARK: Setup Nexmo Client` and complete the `setupNexmoClient` method implementation: